 Where appropriate, development will be expected to contribute to the provision and or improvement of terrestrial habitats including the protection of mature and healthy trees, particularly those with preservation orders, and hedges.
-New trees and hedges must be planted to replace those lost with appropriate native species which are of nursery stock.
+Wherever possible, new trees and hedges must be planted to replace those lost with appropriate native species which are of nursery stock.